williamsca/bargaining-upzone/README.md

 # TODO
-- Write up Mike Vanderpool call notes
 - Show the relationship between proffer revenues, rates, and county avg yearly pop growth rate 2000-2016 (need ACS census data for 2016)
-- Download remaining Chesterfield BoS minutes (2017-2022)
+- Estimate impact on cumulative building permits
 - Parse Chesterfield minutes
 - Get CoreLogic data
   - Check for differential impacts on new vs existing houses (test if proffers were used to fund amenities/infrastructure for the new development or were fungible with other revenue)
-- Regression analysis of proffer rates against size, density of development
+- Estimate hedonic model of proffers against size, density of development, type of housing, and document post-2016 decline
-- Review static models of neighborhood choice / housing demand
 - Literature review / policy context
   - WLURI trends
   - Related policies -- see [Bethany Berger (2009)](https://proxy1.library.virginia.edu/login?url=https://heinonline.org/HOL/P?h=hein.journals/flr78&i=1287) on Measure 37, an Oregon initiative that called for compensation for land regulations (Fischel 2005, 6.14-15)